airborne-commando/OPSEC-OSINT-Tools/README.md

 If you find this useful feel free to donate to this monero address:

       8BPdcsLtA5iWLNTWvYzUVyTWtQkM62e8r7xqAuwjXTSC4RcoSWqpmtyLsMYvz3QNZtT1rbgPUnmVpMAudhxTn6zkRxUFcZN

+# OSINT/OPSEC Tools

+A list of OSINT/OPSEC tools I made, forked, and/or use.
+First, let's talk about the definitions.

 ## Table of Contents
 1. [OPSEC](#operations-security-is-a-systematic-process-for)